Aelerinya/eliza-ffos/README.md

 # eliza-ffos

-An app for firefox os.
+An implementation of the Eliza bot for firefox os.